-If either student or instructor believes there was a procedural error in the process, that party may request reconsideration on procedural grounds by filing a written request for review to the dean within 7 (seven) calendar days of having received notice of the resolution.
+If either student or instructor believes there was a procedural error in the grade appeal process at the departmental level, that party may request reconsideration on procedural grounds by filing a written request for review to the dean within 7 (seven) calendar days of having received notice of the resolution.
 This request must specifically state the procedural grounds for requesting the reconsideration.
+The dean shall provide notice of the appeal to the student, the instructor, and the department chair.
 If the dean determines that the procedures were followed, the dean responds in writing that the faculty committee’s determination has been upheld.
 The decision of the dean is final.
+If the instructor believes that procedural errors and violations of academic freedom have occurred then the instructor may pursue the matter using appropriate channels.

 If the dean determines that there were procedural errors, the appeal will be considered anew, and the dean will appoint a new ad hoc grade appeal committee, comprised of individuals holding a full-time faculty appointment within the University.
 That committee reviews the grade appeal as described in steps C-ii and C-iii, above.